mgutz/dat/README.md

 ### Update

 Use `Returning` to fetch columns updated by triggers.
-For example, there might be an update trigger on "updated\_at" column
+For example, an update trigger on "updated\_at" column

 ```go
 err = sess.